Black & Green Gram

 The damage is cause by the larvae of the soybean looper Pseudoplusia includens.
 Adult moths are dark brown, the forewings are mottled brown with a bronze to golden glitter.
 Two conspicuous silver markings are visible at their center.
 The female moth deposits eggs on the undersides of eaves, in the lower part of the plant and inside the canopy.
 The larvae are green in color with white stripes along their flanks and back.
 They are characterized by three pairs of special legs unevenly distributed along the body (2 in central part of the body, one at the tail).
 This arrangement causes the larvae to hump their back when moving, thereby their common name 'looper'.
 Pupae spin a loose cocoon on the underside of leaves.

 Natural enemies include the parasitoid wasps that feed on larvae of the soybean looper: Copidosoma truncatellum, Campoletis sonorensis, Casinaria plusiae, Mesochorus discitergus and Microcharops bimaculata, Cotesia grenadensis and the parasitoid flies Voria ruralis, Patelloa similis, as well as some species of Euphorocera and Lespesia.
-Products based on the Baculoviruses or on Bacillus Thuringiensis have also been used to control soybean loopers.
+Products based on the Baculoviruses, Bacillus Thuringiensis or Spinosad have also been used to control soybean loopers.